CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     ##### last change 2023-10-13 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

-??? faq "How do I store data in a relational database?"
+??? faq "How do I store `Pheno-Ranker`'s data in a relational database?"

     First, export intermediate files using the following command: